ther0ok1eboy/dotfiles/README.md

 - **install PlugInsatll for your vim and install your plugins your like**

-- **and you can go to github or bilibili to choose and install and config your plugins**
+- **and you can go to github or bilibili to choose and install and configure your plugins**

 - **k for look up file and j fro look down file**